-Oregon's state forests provide habitat for a variety of species.
-This includes some listed as endangered or threatened under the federal Endangered Species Act, like the Northern spotted owl and marbled murrelet.
+Oregon's state forests provide habitat for a variety of species, including some listed as endangered or threatened under the federal Endangered Species Act, like the Northern spotted owl and marbled murrelet.
 Habitat Conservation Plans (HCPs) can serve as a more holistic and cost-effective way to comply with the Endangered Species Act.
-Currently the Oregon Department of Forestry is evaluating the potential advances and drawbacks that an HCP could provide on Board of Forestry (BOF) lands in western Oregon.
+Currently the Oregon Department of Forestry is evaluating the potential advances or drawbacks that an HCP could provide on Board of Forestry (BOF) lands in western Oregon.

-The agency is embarking on a multi-phased approach to fully evaluate what an HCP would mean for Oregon's state forests.
+The agency is embarking on a multi-phased approach to fully evaluate what a Western Oregon HCP would mean for state forests covered under the HCP.
 The first phase included a business case analysis

 This effort will be expanded as Phase 2 commences.
 This will provide an opportunity for two-way dialogue between the public, stakeholders, department staff and consultants to share concerns and ideas for improvement.
 You can also click here to receive notifications and updates regarding the HCP process and upcoming meetings.